Energinet-DataHub/opengeh-wholesale/README.md

 Please note that we have provided a [Dictionary](https://github.com/Energinet-DataHub/green-energy-hub/tree/main/docs/dictionary-and-concepts) to help understand many of the terms used throughout the repository.

-## Thanks to all the people who already contributed!
+## Thanks to all the people who already contributed

 <a href="https://github.com/Energinet-DataHub/opengeh-wholesale/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=Energinet-DataHub/opengeh-wholesale" />